Tips Bulletin

 It may be necessary to reapply the stripper if the paint stain is stubborn.
 Once the paint is gone, clean the area with mineral spirits and a rag.
 Check for paint residue and use fine steel wool to lift more color.
 Finally, give the wood a smooth, clean look by gently rubbing it with fine-grit sandpaper with the grain.

 Accidents happen while painting, and it’s not uncommon to get a paint splatter on wood trim or a laminate floor.
-While removing the paint takes patience, it’s simple to restore the wood with the proper paint splatter remover.
+While removing water based paint from wood, the process takes patience.
+It’s simple to restore the wood with the proper paint splatter remover.

 We hope that reading how to remove paint splatters from wood keeps your wood surfaces looking clean, and we’d love it if you’d share our tips for removing paint drips from wood with your friends on Pinterest and Facebook.